seanh/python-multiversion-dependency-management-demo/README.md

 get the full coverage report you have to run `make sure`.
 Or to run just the unit tests (not everything else):
 `tox -e '{py310,py39,py38}-tests,coverage'`.

+### `tox.ini`

+This is mostly the same as in our other projects.
+Some notes:

+* You always have to specify the version of Python when running the dev server, unit tests, or functional tests.
+  For example there's no `tox -e tests`, it's always `tox -e py310-tests` (although `py310-tests` is the default envlist so just `tox` is equivalent to `tox -e py310-tests`).

+  This is not necessary for things that only run in one version of Python: formatting, linting, and producing the coverage report are still just `tox -e format,lint,coverage`.

+* We're *not* using the `skipsdist = true` or `skip_install = true` options.

+  This means that tox builds the Python package and installs it into the test venv and runs the tests against the installed copy of the package, instead of against the copy in the `src` dir.
+This is part of the reason for the `src` dir layout, it protects against packaging issues (for example if you don't do this the tests could be passing but the code could be depending on a file that isn't actually making it into the built package, so the package would actually be broken).

+* We *do* use `skip_install = true` for the `format`, `checkformatting` and `coverage` environments because these operations don't require the package to be installed.

 ### TODO: GitHub Actions